DeepBrain-AI/docs/docs/aihuman/web-sdk/sample-project/with-playchat-azure-stt.md

 :::note related files

-- demo2.html
+- demo2.html, demo2.js, demo2.css

 :::

-AIPlayer + PlayChat(Webview based Chatbot) is a Conversational AI service provided by Deepbrain AI.
-In this menu, you will be able to have conversation with the AI on screen.
-Playchat is a chatbot service in which users can have conversation with a bot through text messages.
+In this page, you will be able to have conversation with the AI on screen.
+The combination of AIPlayer and PlayChat can create a Conversational AI service.
+The Playchat(provided by DeepbrainAI) is a chatbot service in which users can have conversation with a bot through text messages.

-In this Demo, Playchat is fully integrated with the AI Models and the AI will speak out sentences coming from the chatbot.
-In other words, users will be able to have conversation with the AI through both text and speech.
+The Playchat is fully integrated with the AI Models here and the AI will speak sentences coming from the chatbot.
+In other words, users will be able to have conversation with an AI.

 <img src="/img/aihuman/web/stt_demo_02.png" />

-## 1. Chatbot (Wrapper Class in PlayChat) settings
+## 1. Configure Chatbot (Wrapper Class of PlayChat)

 **1.1.
 Include the chatbot.js file in a web page**